matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 This can be used so clients can optionally display events that will be send in the future.
-For self destructing messages it is recommanded to include this information in the event itself so that the usage of this endpoint can be minimized.
+For self-destructing messages it is recommended to include this information in the event itself so that the usage of this endpoint can be minimized.